Underwood-Inc/strixun-stream-suite/docs/security/encryption-safety.md

 4. Enable encryption (optional)
 5. Verify encrypted data works correctly

-**Everything should work exactly as before, with encryption as an optional security feature!** [EMOJI]
+**Everything should work exactly as before, with encryption as an optional security feature!** ❓